makyo/writing/work/claw17/disappearance/index.md

 Aurora as seen from the bar, cheek on fist, staring out of frame.
 The shape of her muzzle, the tilt of her ears, both familiar and new.

-My brushstrokes are confident.
+My brush-strokes are confident.
 Black and red, no need for another color.

 "Season's winding down."